 The name—Robotic Process Automation—says it all: it’s a bot-based automation solution customized to perform individual workflows.

-RPA is especially fitting for eCommerce because its versatility allows for use in diverse processes.
+RPA is especially fitting for eCommerce because its versatility allows use in diverse processes.
 Let’s discuss those that show the most potential for RPA automation, both from the customer and business perspectives.

 Customers are now more conscious and demanding than ever, so ensuring exceptional shopping experience and support should be one of your top priorities.
 RPA makes it possible by optimizing a range of customer-oriented processes: